Initialisation options

 Automatically format the number as the user types.
 This feature will be disabled if the user types their own formatting characters.
 Requires the utils script to be loaded.
 Note: previously named autoFormat.

-Try the plugin with this disabled in the Playground.
+Try intl-tel-input with this disabled in the Playground.

 Type: boolean